lmtoy/lmtoy_2021-S1-MX-3/README.md

 ### Summary

 As of June 16 2022 we have 130 obsnums in 8 galaxies.
-20 hours skytime was used.
+About 20 hours skytime was used.
 RMS and peak are provisional pending QA on the pipeline.

      Galaxy           #obsnum  EXP RMS  Peak     map